 Come along and bring your questions and your ideas!

-Andrew and Debbie Duffus will introduce us to their farm and will be talking to us about their family's new venture into woodland creation on their tenanted hill farm Mains of Auchriachan, Tomintoul.
-We'll discuss the initial thought process, the decision to plant trees, objectives, challenges and benefits etc. Also how future plans for woodlands creation/shelter belts are evolving alongside their livestock enterprises.
-We will also have a speaker from Scottish Forestry joining us to discuss funding and first steps to woodland creation.
-As this will be a farmer-led network please come along and bring your questions and ideas to help us guide future event topics.
-Book your free place here
+The Imrie family will be talking to us on farm about their family's new venture into woodland creation at Hillhead farm, and how this has helped them to maximise their marginal land and safeguard the future of the family business.
+We'll discuss the initial thought processes, the decision to plant trees, objectives, challenges and benefits etc. and how a 'No, trees' became a 'yes!'
+We will also have a speaker from Scottish Forestry joining us to discuss funding and steps to woodland creation.
+Book your free place here.

 Andrew Adamson is a 4th generation farmer at Netherurd Home Farm, a farm of 570 acres, near West Linton, where the family have been since 1940’s.
 Andrews’s wife Jayne, their daughter Hazel, and son Jon, also live on the farm.
 Andrew is in partnership with his mother and Jayne helps out on the farm when required.